 In an array with two spatial dimensions and one spectral dimension, PDS uses the term Band to designate the spectral axis.
-A spectral axis may vary faster than both spatial axes, slower than both, or in between the two.
-An array in which the band axis varies slower than the two spatial axes is typically referred to as band sequential.
-An array in which the band axis varies faster than the two spatial axes is typically identified as sample interleaved or band interleaved by pixel.
-An array in which the band axis varies slower than the Sample axis, but faster than the Line axis, is referred to as line interleaved or band interleaved by line.
-For Last\Index\Fastest storage, a 3-D band sequential array (sometimes known as a 'cube') would have index order (Band, Line, Sample), a sample interleaved array would have index order (Line, Sample, Band), and a line interleaved array would have index order (Line, Band, Sample).
+The array elements may be stored in the file in one of three possible storage orders.
+The index of the spectral axis may vary faster than those of both spatial axes, slower than both, or in between the two.
+An array in which the band (spectral) number varies slower than the line and sample numbers is typically referred to as band sequential.
+An array in which the band number varies faster than the line and sample numbers is typically identified as sample interleaved or band interleaved by pixel.
+An array in which the band number varies slower than the sample number, but faster than the line number, is referred to as line interleaved or band interleaved by line.
+For Last\Index\Fastest storage, a 3-D band sequential array (sometimes known as a 'cube') would have index order (Band, Line, Sample), a sample interleaved array would have index order (Line, Sample, Band), and a line interleaved array would have index order (Line, Sample).